Khrameeva-Lab/contact-hunter/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPLv3 License.
-See LICENSE  for more information.
+See <a href="https://github.com/Khrameeva-Lab/contact-hunter/blob/main/LICENSE">LICENSE</a>  for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>